tldr-pages/tldr/pages/common/lt.md

 # lt

-> localtunnel exposes your localhost to the world for easy testing and sharing!
+> Localtunnel exposes your localhost to the world for easy testing and sharing!
 No need to mess with DNS or deploy just to have others test out your changes.
 > Great for working with browser testing tools like browserling or external api callback services like twilio which require a public url for callbacks.
 > More information: <https://github.com/localtunnel/localtunnel>.